Substra/substra/references/sdk.md

     },
 }
 ```
-If an aggregate algo with the same file already exists, an `AlreadyExists` exception will
+If an aggregate algo with the same archive file already exists, an `AlreadyExists`
-be raised.
+exception will be raised.

 If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the
 existing asset will be returned.